aslatter/xhb/README.md

 To build the generated files execute:

     chmod +x generate.sh
     ./generate.sh

-The generated routines are in the 'patched' directory.
+The generated routines are in the `patched` directory.

 To build the .cabal file to install the library run:

     chmod +x cabalize.sh
     ./cabalize.sh

 To test that the generated files build successfully execute:

     cabal configure
     cabal build

 Details
 -------

-The tools we use to do the code generation are in the 'build-tools' folder.
+The tools we use to do the code generation are in the `build-tools` folder.

-We require the packages 'xcb-types', 'haskell-src' and 'HStringTemplate', which are installed into a Cabal sandbox in the 'build-tools' folder.
+We require the packages `xcb-types`, `haskell-src` and `HStringTemplate`, which are installed into a Cabal sandbox in the 'build-tools' folder.